httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 `Upload-Complete` MUST be set to false if the end of the request content is not the end of the upload.
 Otherwise, it MUST be set to true.
 This header field can be used for request identification by a server.
 The request MUST NOT include the `Upload-Offset` header.

 If the request is valid, the server SHOULD create an upload resource.
 Then, the server MUST include the `Location` header in the response and set its value to the URL of the upload resource.
-The client MAY use this URL for offset retrieval ({{offset-retrieving}}),upload append ({{upload-appending}}), and upload cancellation ({{upload-cancellation}}).
+The client MAY use this URL for offset retrieval ({{offset-retrieving}}), upload append ({{upload-appending}}), and upload cancellation ({{upload-cancellation}}).

 Once the upload resource is available, the target resource MAY send an informational response with `104 (Upload Resumption Supported)` status to the client while the request content is being uploaded.
 In this informational response, the `Location` header field MUST be set to the upload resource.